-Bamboo, which bends without breaking, was a symbol of integrity and strength.
+Bamboo, which bends without breaking, has long been a symbol of integrity and strength.
 It was also a favorite subject of Ming and Qing scholar-painters.
-Xia Chang, a native of the Suzhou region, enjoyed a successful official career that led to his appointment, in 1457, as minister of the Court of Imperial Sacrifices.
-He expanded Wang Fu's (13621416) style of bamboo painting to become the leading bamboo painter of his time, famous at home and as far away as Korea, Japan, and Southeast Asia.
+Xia Chang, a native of the Suzhou region, enjoyed a successful official career that led to his appointment as minister of the Court of Imperial Sacrifices in 1457.
+He expanded Wang Fu's (1362–1416) style of bamboo painting to become the leading bamboo painter of his time, famous even in Korea, Japan, and Southeast Asia.

-Applying calligraphy techniques to painting according to the precepts established by Zhao Mengfu (12541322), Xia Chang executed his bamboo stalks in the archaic seal-script style, and his bamboo twigs in the "grass," or cursive-script, style.
+Applying calligraphic techniques to painting according to the precepts established by Zhao Mengfu (1254–1322), Xia Chang executed his bamboo stalks in the archaic seal-script style and his bamboo twigs in the "grass," or cursive-script, style.
 Xia Chang's calligraphic mode of bamboo painting was followed by many later Ming and Qing painters.